Filling Cheap Eats in Seoul Under 10,000 Won

 2. Tteokbokki (떡볶이)

-This popular street food is a must-try.
-Soft rice cakes cooked in a sweet and spicy sauce, tteokbokki can be found in many street stalls, especially around areas like Jongno and Myeongdong.
+This popular street food is a must-try when exploring Seoul.
+Soft rice cakes cooked in a sweet and spicy sauce, tteokbokki can be found in many street stalls, especially around areas like Jongno and Myeongdong, where the evening vibe is electric.

-- Where to Find: Look for stalls near subway stations or busy shopping districts.
+- Where to Find: Look for stalls near subway stations or busy shopping districts, such as the famous tteokbokki vendors near Dongdaemun.

 - Price: Approximately 3,500 to 7,000 won ($2.75 to $5.50).

 Don’t forget to add fish cakes for an extra protein boost.
-It’s a comforting dish, especially on chilly evenings.
+It’s a comforting dish, especially on chilly evenings, and can be easily shared among friends.

 3. Ramyeon (라면)

-- Where to Find: Try local haunts or the famous chain, Banchan and Sool.
+- Where to Find: Try local haunts or the famous chain, Banchan and Sool, which is known for its cozy atmosphere and quick service.

 - Price: Typically around 4,000 to 6,000 won ($3 to $5).